 Yes, Gilsulate 500XR is hydrophobic.
 This means it won’t absorb water.
 In an installation, the Gilsulate 500XR envelope keeps water and moisture out and the piping system dry.
-Penetrations of the insulation envelope (such as at guides and anchors) are coated with a bitumastic to prevent water or moisture from wicking to the piping system.
+Penetrations of the insulation envelope (such as at guides and anchors) are coated with a bitumastic to prevent water or moisture from wicking into the piping system.

-No. Gilsulate 500XR is not mixed with anything at the jobsite.
+No. Gilsulate 500XR is not mixed with anything at the job site.

 No, but it is compatible.

 A good load-bearing fill requires certain characteristics, two of which are having multi-sized particles and multi-faceted particles.
-These characteristics help to create high inter-particle friction that increase the overall fill’s load-bearing capacity.
+These characteristics help to create high inter-particle friction that increases the overall fill’s load-bearing capacity.
 The formulation of Gilsulate 500XR has been engineered to meet these characteristics.

-Well, one simple answer might be because you don’t want your insulation to consolidate under the backfill.
+Well, one simple answer might be that you don’t want your insulation to consolidate under the backfill.
 By consolidating Gilsulate 500XR prior to backfill, you ensure that your specified envelope dimensions are maintained.
 The load-bearing properties of Gilsulate 500XR will prevent the backfill from compressing the insulation envelope below the specified dimensions for your project.

-Gilsulate 500XR is consolidated with a simple wand type concrete vibrator.
+Gilsulate 500XR is consolidated with a simple wand-type concrete vibrator.
 The vibrator is dragged horizontally through the Gilsulate 500XR.
 Like an aggregate in concrete, the smaller-sized particles will fit between the larger particles.
 This forms a tight matrix and prevents the penetration of water into the insulation envelope.
 The Gilsulate 500XR should be consolidated in layers in installations with high envelope dimensions.
 After proper consolidation, you can walk on the surface of the insulation envelope.

 Yes.
 Specific information is needed to make the proper recommendations, however.
 Call us to discuss your specific situation.

-The temperature limit of Gilsulate 500 was 500º F. Extensive independent testing authorized by American Thermal Products, Inc. in the early 1980’s revealed that the upper temperature limit of the product was in excess of 800º F. The XR portion of the name eludes to the “extended range”.
+The temperature limit of Gilsulate 500 was 500º F. Extensive independent testing authorized by American Thermal Products, Inc. in the early 1980s revealed that the upper-temperature limit of the product was in excess of 800º F. The XR portion of the name eludes to the “extended range”.
 Higher temperatures are possible.
 Please contact Gilsulate International, Inc. for special design assistance if your application is greater than 800º F.